eylulgokce/Data_loading/README.md

 To run the code, create the class with defining subset, encoding and root directory (defaults are: subset="train", encoding="utf8", root="C:\Data") and call the data or target of the dateset.

-Example code for running the code:
+Example for running the code:

 ```
   ag = AGNews("test")